GedasFX/th-initiative/README.md

 I am using [PostyBirb+](https://github.com/mvdicarlo/postybirb-plus) for my uploading needs and they don't natively support Toyhouse.
 I didn't really have enough time to make a proper contribution to the repository, but at least I reverse engineered it enough to be useful enough to do uploads via custom provider.

+## Update

+It seems like the uploader no longer works due to cloudflare, and I will respect that and not update to bypass.

 ## Running

 ```yml